Version Control

 | View | A virtual table defined by SQL; no data physically stored. | Lightweight logic, Real-time data access |

-Each instantiated view and table becomes a destination of the Datamap.
+Each instantiated view and table becomes a destination of a specific version of a Datamap.

-Post creating the first version successfully status is shown as PUBLISHED.
+When a Version is successfully created status is shown as PUBLISHED.

 Click on Versions tab to list the available versions.